RTU-ipasums/PhoSys/README.md

 ## Simulation result panel

-This panel is used for displaying the result of the simulation recieved from the server.
+This panel is used for displaying the result of the simulation received from the server.

 ### Simulation result
 The client recieves a matplotlib graph of the result, which gets converted to HTML with the [mpld3](https://mpld3.github.io/) library.
 The result canvas supports zooming and panning.
 The frames of the result of the simulation is saved in a local array.